-This guide walks through the two most common questions we receive about the Deputy mobile app; Why does Deputy need access to these permissions, and how much data does the Deputy app use?
+This guide walks through the two most common questions we receive about the Deputy mobile app:

-When you use the Deputy application, you will sometimes be asked to allow Deputy to perform some phone functions.
-These allow the Deputy app to fully function without errors.
+When you start to use the Deputy application, you may be asked to allow Deputy to perform some phone functions.
+These allow the Deputy app to fully function.

 We do not use any of the phone's functions in the background.
 We also do not use the extra permissions unless a specific function is selected by the user.

 This permission is for System Administrators and Managers in Deputy.
-If they need to add employees, this permission allows them to import contacts as Deputy users.
+If they need to add employees, this permission allows them to import contacts from their phone as Deputy users.

-This permission is only triggered when you start or end your shift, and is for timesheet purposes.
-We do not record your location in the background or while your location is turned on.
+This permission is only triggered when you start or end your shift or log a break and is for timesheet purposes.
+We do not record your location in the background.

-From here, you should be able to toggle the permissions on and off.
+From here, you can toggle the permissions discussed in the article above on and off as desired.

 How Much Data does Deputy Use?